ynoza/pizzapi/README.rst

 Description
 -----------

-This is a Python wrapper for the Dominos Pizza API.
+This is an Order Bot for the Dominos Pizza API.

 It's a port of `the pizzapi node.js module <https://github.com/RIAEvangelist/node-dominos-pizza-api>`_ written by `RIAEvangelist <https://github.com/RIAEvangelist>`_.